oldmud0/Disparity-RHE/index.md

 1. Add blocking and shields
 2. Add magic
-    1. Add Spells (extends magic?)
+    a.
+Add Spells (extends magic?)
-        1. Fireball
+        i.
+Fireball
-        2. Water Whip
+        ii.
+Water Whip
-        3. Shade Claw
+        iii.
+Shade Claw
 3. Add character races
-    1. Half-Elf
+    a.
+Half-Elf
-    2. Half-Orc
+    b.
+Half-Orc
-    3. Littling (hobbit-esque)
+    c.
+Littling (hobbit-esque)
 4. Read monster objects from JSON file
-    1. Get rid of Gryphon
+    a.
+Get rid of Gryphon
-    2. Hold all monster race info in JSON
+    b.
+Hold all monster race info in JSON
 5. Make levels dynamic, and based on amount of skill levels per level
 6. Make it so that skills add abilities to a hashmap when levelled to certain levels
-    1. Find a good way to reference a method that runs the skill
+    a.
+Find a good way to reference a method that runs the skill
 7. Add *diablo-esc II* levelling
-    1. Ability tree, ability points, can only get ability if skill lvl is high enough, etc.
+    a.
+Ability tree, ability points, can only get ability if skill lvl is high enough, etc.
 8. Add GUI application that allows for the following:
-    1. Create a Character
+    a.
+Create a Character
-    2. View Created Characters Stats
+    b.
+View Created Characters Stats
-        1. Inventory
+        i.
+Inventory
-        2. Base Stats
+        ii.
+Base Stats
-        3. Skills
+        iii.
+Skills
-            1. Level
+            - Level
-            2. Damage Bonuses and such
+            - Damage Bonuses and such

-        4. Equipped armor
+        iv.
+Equipped armor
-        5. All Abilities and Spells
+        v.
+All Abilities and Spells

-    3. Save Character as serialized data, so that players may not edit it easily
+    c.
+Save Character as serialized data, so that players may not edit it easily
-        1. Put in a .ser with Java’s Serializable class
+        i.
+Put in a .ser with Java’s Serializable class

-    4. Allow character to do a text based battle vs a random monster of their level
+    d.
+Allow character to do a text based battle vs a random monster of their level
 9. Using Slick2D, create a graphics Engine
-    1. Texture everything
+    a.
+Texture everything
-    2. Animate everything
+    b.
+Animate everything
-    3. Set up in game GUI
+    c.
+Set up in game GUI
-    4. Set up overworld map
+    d.
+Set up overworld map
-    5. Set up battles
+    e.
+Set up battles
-        1. Set up multi-character vs multi-monster battles
+        i.
+Set up multi-character vs multi-monster battles
 10. Add a storyline
-    1. WIP, always need more lore
+    - WIP, always need more lore

 -----------------------